 I started this blog long ago over at Blogger, under the name www.davidteaching.blogspot.com.
 Back then I was teaching IELTS, but it wasn’t really the focus of my teaching.
-My students just studied for IELTS a bit, and I was teaching them a mix of IELTS and business and general English lessons.
+My students just studied for IELTS a bit, and I was teaching them a mix of IELTS and business English and general English lessons.
 When I migrated this blog over from Blogger to this present domain, I didn’t delete the lessons that seemed unrelated to IELTS.
 I only deleted the weakest lessons and those that had links to worksheets that no longer worked.
 Why?
-Because besides what some people think, IELTS isn’t a self-contained discipline that has to be studied in a vacuum.
+Because despite what some people think, IELTS isn’t a self-contained discipline that has to be studied in a vacuum.
 IELTS is a test of English, and the better your English, the better your score in the exam.
 So you’ll find some materials on this site that aren’t explicitly related to the IELTS exam, but that will be helpful for your IELTS students.
 The question remains, though: How do you teach IELTS?
-Well, there are a multitude of approaches.
 In this article, I will outline a few important ways you can learn to teach IELTS.

 6 Helpful IELTS Teaching Tips:

 1. Know the IELTS Exam